-If updating your device drivers manually seems complicated for you, we suggest using a third-party device driver updater tool instead.
+If updating your device drivers manually seems complicated for you, we suggest using a [sc name=”third-party-device-driver-updater-tool”] instead.
 In just a few clicks, you can already update any outdated device driver without having to worry about compatibility issues.
 Just make sure that you download and install from a reputable source.

 Solution #7: Perform a System Restore